joelparkerhenderson/demo-shopping-cart-exercise-with-ruby/README.md

-# Demo of shoppping cart exercise with Ruby
+# Demo shoppping cart exercise with Ruby

 This is a programming exercise that creates a simple shopping cart program.